 - 16 ounces powdered sugar

-Melt chocolate chips, peanut butter and butter in a Dutch oven or large kettle.
+Melt the chocolate chips, peanut butter and butter in a Dutch oven or large kettle.
 Add Rice Chex and stir slightly.
 Place mixture in a large bowl, add powdered sugar and shake to cover.
+Pour onto a baking sheet, separate the cereal pieces.

 More Sweet Treats for Halloween & Kids Parties